AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 Solutions:

-This can be caused by a number of things, originating in either Workfront or SharePoint’s configuration.
+This can be caused by a number of things, originating in either Workfront or SharePoint's configuration.
 Verify that:

 * The Client ID, Client Secret, return URL and other configuration fields are correctly mapped between the Workfront SharePoint Integration instance and the SharePoint Site App.
 * The user has Full Control permission to the Site Collection used for authentication.